-When you walk your own spiritual path, it can be hard to get to grips with what your spiritual tenets actually are.
+When you walk your own spiritual path, it can be hard to get to grips with what your spiritual tenets actually are, which can add a whole other layer of complexity, confusion and doubt to what is, already, a challenging journey.

-So, I wanted to share some of the conclusions I've come to about my own spirituality, in case it helps you to feel more clear about yours.
+So, I wanted to share some of the conclusions I've come to about my own spiritual path, in case it helps you to feel more clear and confident about yours.

 I choose to carve out my own unique spiritual path, one step at a time.